-Niki Lauda passed away on Monday, leaving behind a legacy in Formula 1 matched by few if any.
-The Austrian won three Championships and put in many stunning performances in his career.
+Niki Lauda left behind a legacy in Formula 1 matched by few, if any.
+The Austrian won three titles and put in many stunning performances over the course of his career.
 These are, in our opinion, his top five…

 1973 Belgian Grand Prix

 By the time Lauda managed to secure his first full-time Formula 1 seat at BRM, he was over £100,000 in debt.
 He had made his way through the classes with bank loans, and now desperately needed to succeed.
 Things weren’t looking good for the Austrian four races in with three retirements to his name.
 Thankfully, this changed in Belgium.

 The surface of the Zolder track had been resurfaced a week before the race due to complaints from drivers.
 Many still weren’t happy, but the race went on as planned nonetheless.
 The drivers’ complaints proved to be justified when it became clear that the surface was taking huge damage from the cars.
 One clean racing line emerged, and the drivers had to stay on it – and off the treacherous marbles – if they wished to finish the race.

 Lauda did so excellently and was running in P4, having started P14, when he had to pit with two laps to go for petrol.
 He emerged one place down and would’ve surely reclaimed P4 had the race been a lap longer but instead had to settle for fifth.

 Still, his performance showed the Austrian’s precision and control for the first time on the big stage and convinced BRM to give him a steady salary.
 Most importantly, it impressed his team-mate Clay Regazzoni, whose recommendation to Ferrari months later would lead to Lauda getting a drive with the Italian outfit.